input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

         → Honest {p} ⊢
             M ⇉ (VoteMsg v , zero , p , tₚ ↑ M)
 ```
-Rather than creating a delayed vote, an adversary can honestly create it and delay the message
+Rather than creating a delayed vote, an adversary can honestly create it and
+delay the message.

 ## Block creation

-A party can create a new block by adding it to the local block tree and gossiping the
+A party can create a new block by adding it to the local block tree and
-block creation messages to the other parties.
-Block creation is possible, if
+gossiping the block creation messages to the other parties.
+Block creation is
+possible, if
   * the block signature is correct
   * the party is the slot leader

-Block creation updates the party's local state and for all other parties a message
+Block creation updates the party's local state and for all other parties a
-is added to be consumed immediately.
+message is added to be consumed immediately.
 ```agda
     data _⊢_↷_ : {p : PartyId} → Honesty p → State → State → Set where
 ```
-During regular execution of the protocol, i.e. not in cool-down phase, no certificate
+During regular execution of the protocol, i.e. not in cool-down phase, no
-reference is included in the block.
+certificate reference is included in the block.
 ```agda
       honest : ∀ {p} {t} {M} {prf} {sig} {block}
         → let open State M